Inca Trail Trek to Machu Picchu 4 Days / 3 Nights

 Day 4: Wiñay Wayna – Sun Gate – Machu Picchu – Cusco

-Early start to reach the Sun Gate (Inti Punku) and witness your first view of Machu Picchu at sunrise.
-Guided tour of the citadel before returning to Cusco by train and bus.
+Begin early to reach the Sun Gate at sunrise and take in your first wide view of Machu Picchu.
+After a guided tour of the citadel, you’ll head back to Cusco by train and private transport.

-Top Key Points About the 4 Day Inca Trail Hike
+Highlights of the 4 Day Inca Trail Trek

 Why Travel with Champions Peru Travel?